Government Shutdown:

 Open/accessible to visitors:

-- Park roads, including Park Loop Road, carriage roads, and trails (with possible exceptions) will be open.
+• Park roads, including Park Loop Road, carriage roads, and trails are open.

 Closed/not accessible to visitors:

-- The Hulls Cove Visitor Center, the Sieur de Monts Nature Center, Rockefeller Hall on the Schoodic Peninsula, and the Wild Gardens of Acadia will be closed.
+• The Hulls Cove Visitor Center, the Sieur de Monts Nature Center, Rockefeller Hall on the Schoodic Peninsula, and the Wild Gardens of Acadia were closed in October due to the government shutdown and are now closed for the season.
+(Learn more about their regular seasonal operating dates here.)

-- Ranger programs, family programming, school field trips, and outdoor education experiences will be canceled.
+• Ranger programs, family programming, school field trips, and outdoor education experiences are canceled.

 Staff:

-- The majority of Acadia National Park Service staff will be furloughed, with exceptions made for a small number of staff deemed “necessary to protect life and property” and basic sanitation services, including law enforcement, fire safety, and custodial staff.
+• During the shutdown, the majority of Acadia National Park Service staff were furloughed, with exceptions made for a small number of staff deemed “necessary to protect life and property” and basic sanitation services, including law enforcement, fire safety, and custodial staff.

 Volunteer programs: